 Towards the end of last year, I contributed a couple of articles to Bristows’ Biotech Review publication.
 One article looked at the new TTBER, something that we have already explored in depth on this blog.
-The other (written with colleague Maria Georgiou) was a round-up of competition law developments in the pharma sector over the last couple of years, with some crystal-ball gazing as to how these may be applied in the biotech sector (see pp.13-15 of the 2014 Biotech Review).
+The other (written with colleague Maria Georgiou) was a round-up of competition law developments in the pharma sector over the last couple of years, with some crystal-ball gazing as to how these may be applied in the biotech sector.

 Our conclusion in the article noted that: